 Sara just sent us an update today to let us know how it’s going with her Axon Optics glasses.
 She wrote:

 “When I don’t wear my Axon Optics glasses, my eyes ache in any bright or artificial light even after only a few minutes of exposure.
-When I wear my glasses (which I do all the time), I can tolerate hours of artificial lights with only minimal eye and head pain.
+When I wear my glasses (which I do all the time), I can tolerate hours of artificial lights.
 It’s a real game changer for the level of tolerance I have at this stage of my recovery.”

 Cognitive Effects of Concussion